mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 There were several challenges, first and foremost the sheer amount of time it took to [compile all of the data](https://thebackend.dev/monarchs/dataset.json).

+On average, each monarch took about 20 minutes:

+* pull all relevant details from Wikipedia and Encyclopedia Brittanica
+* find a good picture and edit it
+* create the map
-On average, I'd spend about 20 minutes on a single monarch: pull all the relevant info from Wikipedia, find a good picture, create the map, and edit the info to fit into the frame and tell a compelling, accurate story.
+* edit the info to fit into the frame and tell a compelling, accurate story

 Sacrifices had to be made: leaving out dates of wars when the text bled into the map, only including the 3 "most important" events, explaining complex intrigue in 100 characters or less...
 My goal was to be about 95% accurate, leaving Wikipedia for a more accurate detailed view should anything pique the reader's interest.